minetest/contentdb/app/flatpages/help/editors.md

 They are responsible for ensuring that the package listings of ContentDB are useful.
 For this purpose, they can/will:

-* Review and approve packages (see Editor Work Queue).
+* Review and approve packages.
 * Edit any package - including tags, releases, screenshots, and maintainers.
-* Create packages on behalf of authors who aren't present (see Forum Topics).
+* Create packages on behalf of authors who aren't present.

 Editors should make sure they are familiar with the [Package Inclusion Policy and Guidance](/policy_and_guidance/).